IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 ### SR

-An SR (*Storage Repository*) aggregates a collection of VDIs, It encapsulates the properties of physical storage on which the VDIs' bits reside.
+An [SR object](/projects/citrix-hypervisor-management-api/en/latest/api-ref-autogen/#class-sr) (Storage Repository) aggregates a collection of VDIs, It encapsulates the properties of physical storage on which the VDIs' bits reside.
 Example parameters include:

 -  `type` which determines the storage-specific driver a Citrix Hypervisor installation uses to read/write the SR's VDIs